Lichtenbaum-van Hamel duality for singular varieties over $p$-adic fields: Introduction

 \section{Introduction}

 In 1969, Lichtenbaum found an explicit description for the Pontryagin dual of the Brauer-Grothendieck group $\Br(X):=H^2_{\et}(X,\G_m)$ of a projective, geometrically connected and smooth curve $X$ over a $p$-adic field $k$.
-More precisely, he defined a perfect pairing
+More precisely, he defined a nondegenerate pairing

 where $\inv:\Br(k)\overset{\sim}{\to}\Q/\Z$ is the invariant map from local class field theory.
 Thus, he showed that the Pontryagin dual $\Br(X)^*:=\Hom(\Br(X),\Q/\Z)$ is isomorphic to $\Pic(X)^\wedge$ (see \cite{L69}).
 In fact, he actually constructed a general pairing